 Anne Loochtan, PhD

-NOVA's Campus Council is part of the College Forum.
-The Forum, according to its constitution and bylaws, is "representative of teaching faculty, administrative faculty and students and classified staff and shall be composed of a College Senate, a Campus Council on each campus and the standing committees of the College Forum".
+NOVA's Forum Council is part of the College Forum.
+The Forum, according to its constitution and bylaws, is "representative of teaching faculty, administrative faculty and students and classified staff and shall be composed of a College Senate, a Forum Council on each campus and the standing committees of the College Forum".

 - Expressing the viewpoints of administrators, faculty, classified staff and students on issues that are relevant to a particular campus.

 - Advising and seeking advice from the Provost on campus issues.

 - Making specific recommendations to or communicating with campus committees, college committees and College Senate.